-5.3.5.12 The overall significance of an effect is determined by correlating the magnitude of the impact alongside the sensitivity of receptor.
-In order to ensure a transparent and consistent approach throughout the PEIR, a matrix approach has been adopted as a guide.
-There is however latitude for professional assessment where deemed appropriate in the application of the matrix.
-An example of the matrix used to inform the topic-specific methodologies in each topic is set out in Table 5.6 below.
-This matrix has been adopted from the DMRB (Highways Agency et al., 2008).
+The overall significance of an effect is determined by correlating the magnitude of the impact alongside 5.3.5.14 the sensitivity of receptor.
+In order to ensure a transparent and consistent approach throughout the Environmental Statement, a matrix approach has been adopted as a guide.
+There is, however, latitude for professional assessment where deemed appropriate in the application of the matrix.
+Where the matrix offers a choice of significance levels, professional judgement has been used to determine the most likely outcome.
+An example of the matrix used to inform the topic-specific methodologies in each topic is set out in Table 5.6.
+This matrix has been adapted from the DMRB (Highways Agency et al., 2008).